qu1ll/Tic-Tac-Toe/README.md

 ### 📝 What can be improved?
 ---
-- Update to include an AI for solo gameplay.
+- Update to include an NPC for solo gameplay.